cruhl/typescript-tooling/packages/typescript-tooling/README.md

 ### Delegating NPM Scripts to Packages

-It's useful to keep all the project's NPM scripts available from the root so you aren't constantly bouncing around using `cd`.
+It's useful to keep all NPM scripts available from the project root so you aren't constantly bouncing around with `cd`.
 However, an overly complicated set of NPM scripts in one gigantic `package.json` isn't so great.

 Luckily, [Lerna](https://github.com/lerna/lerna) allows you to execute NPM Scripts from any package without leaving the project root.
-Let's say you want to use [Parcel](https://parceljs.org/) to build deployable bundles for a `ui` package.
-You can add the build script in `packages/ui/package.json`...
+Let's say you want to use [Parcel](https://parceljs.org/) to build deployable bundles for a `ui` package; you could add the build script in `packages/ui/package.json`...

 ```json
 // `packages/ui/package.json`